shafayetShafee/nameref/README.md

 ### using figure and table number with nameref

 This filter provides no direct support to do this.
-But you can try a naive approach by using `@fig-id \nameref{id}` together :smile:.
+But you can try a naive approach by using `@fig-id \nameref{id}` together :wink:.

 ### Demo

 [View a live demo of numbered `nameref`](https://shafayetshafee.github.io/nameref/numbered_example_html.html) of the rendered document in HTML output format and the source code [numbered_example_html.qmd](numbered_example_html.qmd)

-Also to see how numbered `nameref` looks like in pdf format, [download](https://github.com/shafayetShafee/nameref/raw/main/docs/numbered_example.pdf) the rendered pdf output of `numbered_example.qmd` file.
+Also to see how numbered `nameref` looks like in pdf format, [download](https://github.com/shafayetShafee/nameref/raw/main/docs/numbered_example.pdf) the rendered pdf output of [numbered_example.qmd](numbered_example.qmd) file.

 ## Limitations